ericmittelhammer/ericmittelhammer.github.com/_posts/2015-02-11-whats-the-deal-with-amazon-kinesis.md

 Let's say you are building a multitenant web analytics application.
 You have an array of app servers collecting pageview events and sending them to a Kinesis Stream named "Pageviews" with 4 shards.
 You have chosen the ID of each client to be the Partition Key (you'll see why in a minute).

-To process the records in this Stream, you create that counts the total page views for each client and writes them to a database periodically.
+To process the records in this Stream, you create an application that counts the total page views for each client and writes them to a database periodically.
 This application is named "Counter".

 The Record Processor for the Counter app might look like this (in pseudocode):